MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-and-connectivity.md

     - vWAN Secured Hub with Azure Firewall (L4, DNAT)
     - vWAN Secured Hub with NVA (various scenarios)
 - On-premises Networks
-  - It is possible to stretch on-premises networks to AVS, see the following reference for more details: [Configure DHCP on L2 stretched Vmware HCX networks – Azure Vmware Solution](https://docs.microsoft.com/azure/azure-vmware/configure-l2-stretched-vmware-hcx-networks)
+  - It is possible to stretch on-premises networks to AVS, see the following reference for more details: [Configure DHCP on L2 stretched Vmware HCX networks – Azure Vmware Solution](/azure/azure-vmware/configure-l2-stretched-vmware-hcx-networks)
 - ExpressRoute
   - Location
-    - Consider deploying AVS on [paired regions](https://docs.microsoft.com/azure/best-practices-availability-paired-regions), near to your Datacenters.
+    - Consider deploying AVS on [paired regions](/azure/best-practices-availability-paired-regions), near to your Datacenters.
   - ExpressRoute
-    - If using ExpressRoute Local, customer will need to transit from AVS to on-premises via 3rd party NVAs in an Azure VNet.
+    - If using ExpressRoute Local, customer will need to transit from AVS to on-premises via third-party NVAs in an Azure VNet.
 This is because global reach isn't supported with ExpressRoute Local circuits.
     - One ExpressRoute circuit is automatically provisioned by the AVS deployment, and it connects AVS to the D-MSEE, this circuit is free of charge and comes out-of-the-box with the AVS Private Cloud.
     - Global Reach
       - It can be used peering with, ExpressRoute circuits through an ISP, or/and ExpressRoute Direct circuits.